Patient Responsibility

 Medicare Advantage

-60 days for a coverage determination appeal, but refund requests can be made at any time
+65 days from the date on your denial notice for a coverage determination appeal, but refund requests can be made at any time

 Not sure which you have?
 Check the top of your denial notice.
 If it names a private insurance company (like Humana, UnitedHealthcare, or Aetna), you have Medicare Advantage.
 If it says "Centers for Medicare & Medicaid Services," you have Original Medicare.